Notary Public Frequently Asked Questions

-A Notary Public has the discretion to set their pricing according to many factors such as distance travelled, extra services provided, time of day, etc. The state mandates that the maximum that can be charged per signature is $15.
-However it does not mandate the amount that can be charged for additional services such as mobile service, printing, and shipping.
+A Notary Public is permitted to set their pricing based on a variety of factors, only the actual per signature fee is mandated to a maximum of $15 per signature by the State of California.
+Notaries fees will vary based on the location of the signing, extra services provided, traffic hours, parking, etc. The state mandates that the maximum that can be charged per signature is $15.
+However, it does not mandate the amount that can be charged for additional services such as mobile service, printing, and shipping.
 If a Notary does not provide any extra service, and is not mobile, they are only allowed to charge up to $15 per signature, such as at a UPS store.

 How late are you open?
 Are you available for appointments 24/7?

 We are open 24/7 BY APPOINTMENT.
 If you need a notary at a specific or unusual time, you need to request the appointment ahead of time to ensure our ability to accommodate you.
 We do not stay up all night waiting for appointment requests, so we cannot guarantee last minute service in the middle of the night if it is not requested ahead of time.
 During the day, we request any and all appointments that we are able to.

 Why get something notarized?